About Mind Orbit Academy

 - Transparent access to progress data, assessment results, and documentation suitable for school records (as described for enrolled users in Learn).

-- Competency-based progression with flexible pacing within the Academy's structured online program—aligned with the progression model summarized under Academics.
+- Competency-based progression with flexible pacing within Mind Orbit Academy's structured online program—aligned with the progression model summarized under Academics.

 - Core subjects plus elective pathways and annual capstone expectations across grade bands, consistent with the public-facing outlines on the home page and in Learn.